horker/import-csv2/README.md

 Species                        {setosa, setosa, setosa, setosa...}
 ```

-You can also obtain a `DataTable` object by invoking the cmdlet with `-AsDataTable` instead of `-AsDictionary`.
+You can also obtain a result as a `DataTable` object by invoking the cmdlet with `-AsDataTable` instead of `-AsDictionary`.

-As another option, you can map the data to a certain .NET class by specifying the `-RecordType` parameter.
+As another option, you can assign each record in the data to a certain .NET class by specifying the `-RecordType` parameter.
 Mapping from the header fields to the class properties can be defined in the `-ColumnNameMap` parameter.

 ```PowerShell
 PS C:\> class IrisRecord {